oracle/oci-volume-provisioner/test/system/README.md

 * $MNT_TARGET_OCID

-Mount target ocid used to attach file systems to for the oci-fss provisioner type
+Mount target ocid used to attach file systems to for the oci-fss provisioner type.
+If not mount target ocid is specified, the volume provisioner will randomly select one from the existing ones.
+If no mount targets exist, a new one will be created.

 We can then run the system test as follows: